amin-tayebi/Creat_sensor_via_DHT11_and_L476RG_STM32_board/README.md

 The delay continue until the counter ends to reach the input data we provided.
 MCU repeatedly check the wire to receive the input data in the pin ()

-In the Board scheme for the signal transmission of DHT11:
+- In the Board scheme for the signal transmission of DHT11:
 PIN PA10 set to "GPIOoutput" (PIN name = A, PIN number = 10)

+- Delays are in microsecons

 <b>👉 Hardware equipment</b>